avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 You may have encountered phylogenetic trees before, but if not, don't worry, we will be discussing them a lot in this course.
 In this tree, the arrow of time goes from left to right, with the left-hand side of the tree being the furthest back in history and the very right-hand side of the tree being the present time.
-The triangles at the right-hand side of the tree different current lineages of *V. cholerae*.
+The triangles at the right-hand side of the tree represent different current lineages of *V. cholerae*.

 If you look at two of the triangles (representing lineages) at the ends of the branches, e.g. the triangles representing 7PET and Classical, and trace back along two branches from right to left, you will eventually reach an 'internal node' where those branches meet, further to the left in the tree.
 This internal